mrandrewhuang/Data-Science-Projects/telecom-churn-forecast/README.md

 ## Notes

-* An acknowledgement that ideally the evaluation metric for this project should've been more than just AUC-ROC.
+* I recognize that ideally the evaluation metric for this project should've been more than just AUC-ROC.
 Accuracy score would've been included as an additional metric if I were to revisit this project

 ## Tools